paoloff/STAT542-Statistical-Learning/Projects/Project 3 - Movie Review Sentiment Analysis/README.md

         - Select the model with the largest number of explanatory variables found by Lasso subject to a maximum of 2000.
         - Make another set of Logistic Regressions with Lasso now using the restricted vocabulary obtained from the previous step.
 Select the model with the number of explanatory variables closest to 1000.
     - In this way, we obtain a vocabulary with 1005 terms in R.
     - Later, in Python, we reduce this to 980 terms by equating different words with the same letters (e.g. “its” and “it’s”).
-The 980 terms are submitted in a separate text file.
+The 980 terms are submitted in a the text file "myvocab.txt".

 ## 4. Model